bloominstituteoftechnology/CS-Build-Week-1/README.md

           - should NOT be clickable while simulation is running
     * Behaviors
         - [ ] toggle_state( ): switch between alive & dead either because user manually toggled cell before starting simulation or simulation is running and rules of life caused cell to change state
-- [ ] An appropriate Data Structure to hold a grid of cells that is at least 15 X 15.
+- [ ] An appropriate data structure to hold a grid of cells that is at least 15 X 15.
 - [ ] Text to display current generation # being displayed
     * Utilize a timeout function to build the next generation of cells & update the display at the chosen time interval
-* Buttons for actions such as:
-    - [ ] Starting & stopping the animation
+- [ ] Button(s) that start & stop the animation
-    - [ ] Clearing the grid
+- [ ] Button to clear the grid

 Write an algorithm that:
 - [ ] Implements the following basic steps: